Kamide/connect-n/README.md

 # Connect N

-Connect N is a multiplayer connection board game.
+Connect N is a PWA multiplayer connection board game.

 You decide the number of columns and rows.